The new WA Work Health & Safety Regulations 2022

 The new nationally harmonized Work Health & Safety Act 2020 and Regulations came into effect from 31st March 2022 in WA.
 These are governed by Worksafe WA.

 With these regulations come some significant changes.
 This article refers to those changes around Noise and Audiometric Testing.

 For WA businesses that have noisy workplaces

-Under the new WA Regulations there will now be a requirement for 2 yearly audiometric testing.
+Under the new WA Regulations there is now a requirement for 2 yearly audiometric testing.

 2 yearly hearing tests